zuozhenggh/learning-library/developer-library/microservices-with-converged-db/apex/apex.md

 ## Task 3: Create a New APEX App based on Order history data
 In this task you will create a new APEX app for analytics purpouse based on an extended database schema based on order lists, order time, time to delivery and so on that will not be implemented through a microservice because is out of scope.
-In order to facilitate an easier approach to build this analytics dashboard, we provide instead a CSV file from [here](AnalyticsDataForLab6.csv?raw=1) to go straight to the APEX A app development.
+In order to facilitate an easier approach to build this analytics dashboard, we provide instead a CSV file from [here](AnalyticsDataForLab6.csv?raw=1) to go straight to the APEX app development.

 1. Repeat same steps in Task 1, choosing **DB1** as Autonomous DB, and **ORDERUSER** as user and Workspace name.
 After that, proceed in building the new app.